• Disease Overview

 Standard Therapies

 Because of advancements made in the early MEN2 recognition, in the availability of RET genetic testing for an early MEN2A or MEN2B differential diagnosis, and in the available treatments of MEN2-related tumors, certain serious, life-threatening complications associated with the disorder, such as the spread (metastasis) of MTC or rare complications of a PHEO have been greatly reduced.
-The result of the genetic test, and the identification of a specific RET variant, can help determine the therapeutic approaches for both MTC and PHEO.
+The result of the genetic test that identifies the specific RET variant can help determine the treatment options for both MTC and PHEO.

 • Highest risk: prophylactic total thyroidectomy is indicated in the first year or the first months of life, based on discussion with the endocrinologist, the surgeon and the parents.